wormhole-foundation/wormhole-docs/learn/fundamentals/index.md

     ---

-    Check out key terms and their definitions within the Wormhole ecosystem to gain a deeper understanding of the concepts and language used throughout the platform.
+    Check out key terms and their definitions within the Wormhole ecosystem to better understand the concepts and language used throughout the platform.

     [:octicons-arrow-right-24: Get to know the terms](/learn/fundamentals/glossary/)